Samuel Hill-Wood: Football at Glossop

 Wood was chairman and owner of Glossop North End funding it up until World War I. His expenditure was estimated to be more than £30,000 at that time.
 His efforts and enthusiasm led to the club being included in the enlarged Football League Second Division in 1898.
 He scoured the country for professional footballers and after only one season Glossop qualified as Second Division runners up and were promoted to the First Division.
 They were relegated after a season and by 1914 Hill Wood severed his connection and Glossop later resigned from the Football League.

 Political career

 In 1910, Hill Wood was elected MP for High Peak, holding the seat until 1929.
 He changed his name to Hill-Wood by royal licence in 1912.

 In the First World War, he served in the Cheshire Regiment reaching the rank of Major.

 Announced in the 1921 New Year Honours, he was created a baronet on 25 January 1921.

 Arsenal chairmanship

-In 1929, after leaving parliament, he succeeded the disgraced Henry Norris as chairman of Arsenal, and presided over the club during its first period of success in the 1930s.
+In 1929, after leaving parliament, he succeeded Henry Norris as chairman of Arsenal, and presided over the club during its first period of success in the 1930s.
 He stepped down in 1936 but returned to the role after the Second World War, holding the post until his death in Westminster in 1949.
 In another field of sport, he owned two greyhounds who won the Waterloo Cup.